luapower/opengl/opengl.md

 ---
 project:     opengl
 tagline:     OpenGL Lua+ffi bindings
+category:    3D Graphics
 ---

 The OpenGL API is not usually found in a OS as a straight C library, or at least not all of it is.